cfeyer/feyerpower/README.md

 ### Configuration mode

 Configuration mode enables you to adjust the settings of your paintball gun.
-Though it is not possible to use the paintball gun like a paintball gun in configuration mode, accidental discharge is always possible; never point your paintball gun at anything you do not want to shoot.
+While it is not possible to use your paintball gun as a paintball gun while in configuration mode, accidental discharge is always possible; never point your paintball gun at anything you do not want to shoot.